jmccully315/Unit13_Project1/README.md

 ### As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

-- The specific commands the user will need to run in order to download the playbook and configuration files, update the files, etc:
+- The specific commands the user will need to run in order to download the playbook and configuration files, update the files, are as follows:

 | **COMMAND** | **PURPOSE** |
 |-------------|-------------|